ziglang/www.ziglang.org/content/learn/getting-started.en.md

 {{% div class="box thin"%}}
 **<center>Note for Apple Silicon users</center>**
-Zig has experimental support for codesigning.
+Zig has experimental support for code signing.
 You will be able to use Zig with your M1 Mac, but the only way at the moment to get Zig for arm64 macOS is to compile it yourself.
 Make sure to check the [Building from source](#building-from-source) section.
 {{% /div %}}